Groupon: Business model

+In recent years, Groupon has shifted greater focus toward higher-margin local experiences and services, phasing out lower-margin goods.
+As of 2025, Groupon's Local segment in North America was the primary growth driver.

 Geographic markets

 Groupon has served markets in several countries including, the United States, Canada, Ukraine, Germany, Greece, France, the Netherlands, Belgium, the United Kingdom, India, Indonesia, Ireland, Israel, Denmark, Thailand, United Arab Emirates, New Zealand and others.
 In 2010, Forbes noted that there were over 700 Groupon copycat sites, the majority of them existing overseas.

 On February 19, 2011 The Wall Street Journal reported that Groupon was preparing to launch in China.
 Groupon subsequently entered into the China market in a joint venture with Tencent and launched "Gaopeng".
 After a year of struggling in the established market, Goapeng subsequently merged with Futuan.